15 advantages of setting up a limited company in 2026 (UK guide)

 The only time a limit to your liability would be removed is if you are found guilty of wrongful or fraudulent trading.

-A limited company can, therefore, give you added protection should things go wrong.
+A limited company can therefore provide you with added protection should things go wrong.

-If things go wrong with a sole tradership (or partnership), the owners are personally liable for all the debt and liabilities of the business.
+If things go wrong with a sole tradership (or partnership), the owners are personally liable for all the business’s debts and liabilities.

 This is one of the key benefits of incorporating, compared to working as a sole trader